QnarikP/Reinforcement-Learning/updates-comparison/README.md

 Notes:

 * The default configuration runs 100 independent trials for each branching factor.
-This typically completes in under a minute.
+This typically completes in under a minute (about 15 minutes when b=10000).
 * To speed up for quick checks, reduce `runs` in the notebook.

 ## Expected outputs & visualizations